 Running Constantly

 Just like other air conditioners, your heat pump should run in cycles to cool your home.
 After running for 15 or 20 minutes, your heat pump should cycle off until it’s time to cool your home again in another 15 or 20 minutes.
 If your heat pump is turning on and off too frequently or running nonstop without turning off, that’s a bad sign.
+This behavior, often referred to as short-cycling, can cause significant wear and tear on your system.

 Something is wrong inside of the system that is not allowing it to cool your home effectively.
 As a result, your indoor air temperature is not reached, and your heat pump stays on in an effort to cool your home.
 Our team can troubleshoot to determine what the problem is and fix it.
 You may be tempted to ignore this problem if your home is still comfortable, but doing so adds a lot of strain to your heat pump.